-The Lord sent the king Saul on a quest but he failed because of his fear of man.
-The Lord told Saul through the prophet Samuel to completely wipe out the Amalekites, but for short-term gain, Saul conveniently 'overlooked' the command of the Lord and let his men keep the best cattle, the sheep, and the enemy king as plunder.
+The Lord sent Saul, the king of Israel, on a quest, but he failed it because of his fear of man.
+He told Saul through the prophet Samuel to completely wipe out the Amalekites.
+Yet, Saul conveniently "overlooked" the command of the Lord and let his men keep the best cattle, sheep, and the enemy king as plunder.

-The Lord wanted them all destroyed as they were probably demon-infested just like the swine became in Gerasenes (Mark 5:13).
-Saul wanted to please the people more than God, so he allowed them to keep the livestock as plunder, so they brought the demons home with them.
-When they killed the livestock and the demons lost their current house, they just wandered around until they could enter the people around them (Luke 11:24).
+The Lord wanted them all destroyed as they were probably demon-infested like the swine became in Gerasenes (Mark 5:13).
+Saul wanted to please the people more than God, so he allowed them to keep the livestock as plunder.
+So they brought the demons home with them.
+Later, when they killed the livestock, and the demons lost their current house, they wandered around until they could enter the people around them (Luke 11:24).

-A mentor of mine worked at an electronics repair shop when he was a young man.
-One day his boss told him to be sure and replace a certain part on every radio that came through, whether it needed it or not, simply because the part was inexpensive and had a good markup.
-He silently ignored the request and after a couple of weeks, the boss came back and asked him why he was not doing what he had told him.
+A mentor of mine worked at an electronics repair shop in Chicago when he was a young man.
+One day his boss told him to replace a particular part on every radio that came in, whether it needed it or not.
+Simply because the part was inexpensive and had a good markup.
+He silently ignored the request.
+After a couple of weeks, the boss noticed he wasn't seeing the additional charge on the invoices, so he asked my friend why the part wasn't being replaced as he had told him.

-My friend was married with young children, so he really needed the job, but he stood his ground and explained to the boss that he was a Christian and he could not do that.
-He told them that he would understand if they needed to let him go, but that he could not compromise on this because it was wrong, and it was against his faith.
-They became angry at first, and he thought that he was on his way out.
-Then instead of firing him, they promoted him and gave him a key to the shop because they knew that he could be trusted.
+My friend was married with young children at home, so he really needed the job, but he stood his ground and explained to the boss that he was a Christian and couldn't do that.
+He told them that he would understand if they needed to let him go but that he could not compromise on this, for it was wrong to charge people for something they didn't need.
+It was against his faith.
+At first, they became angry, and he thought he was on his way out the door.
+Then instead of firing him, they promoted him and gave him a key to the shop.
+They knew he could be trusted.

-If you are ever given a choice between obeying God or man, always choose God.
-It will work out for your good regardless of what may happen in the short term, for He has your back when you are obedient to His word.
-The fear of man may bring a short-term gain, but God's plan is for eternity.Prayer: Heavenly Father please guide me today and help me make the right decisions.
-Let Your voice ring through in such a way that I cannot miss it, and give me the grace and wisdom to do what is right.
-In the name of Jesus Christ I pray.
+If you ever have to choose between obeying God or man, always choose God.
+It will work out for your good regardless of what may happen in the short term.
+He has your back when you are obedient to His word.
+The fear of man may bring short-term gain, but God's plan is for eternity.Prayer: Heavenly Father, please guide me today and help me make the right decisions.
+Let Your voice ring through in such a way that I cannot miss it.
+Give me the grace and wisdom to do what is right today.
+In the name of Jesus Christ, I pray.
+Amen!

 Read more at: www.refreshinghope.org